day8/re-frame/docs/dominoes-live.md

 (run)
 </code>

-The run function renders the app in the DOM element whose id is `app`: this DOM element is located at the top of the page.
+The run function renders the app in the DOM element whose id is `dominoes-live-app`: this DOM element is located at the top of the page.
 This is the element we used to show how the app looks at the top of this page

 To save you the trouble of scrolling up to the top of the page, I decided to render the whole app as a